Dear IDS Community – Students, Staff, Faculty:

 The IDS Forum is an open-ended gathering of students from all IDS programs, faculty, and staff of the IDS community.
 It offers a chance for you to find out more about the activities of the CCDS and the IDS Student Association (IDSSA) and to make suggestions as to how the IDS program, the CCDS, and the IDSSA can better serve you as students.
 Please come and bring your ideas!

-This is the first of CCDS’s “Let’s Talk Development”!
-Seminar Series this year which is designed to raise big, critical questions in development studies.
+The first CCDS “Let’s Talk Development" Panel Series this year is designed to raise big, critical questions in development studies.
 The seminars will be organized as a panel consisting of two or more faculty, who will each present comments (either general ones or drawing from specific research insights) in 10 to 15 minutes, leaving the remainder of the time for questions and answers from the audience and panelists.
+Food and refreshments available.